FrankLawrence/Obsidian-Vault/Computer Programming/Data Structures and Algorithms for CS Lecture 8.md

 # Bucketsort
 - assumes that the input is drawn from a uniform distribution
 - average-case running time: $O(n)$
-- divides the interva \[0,1) into $n$ equal-sized subintervals and then distributes the $n$ input numbers into the buckets
+- divides the interval \[0,1) into $n$ equal-sized subintervals and then distributes the $n$ input numbers into the buckets
 ```
 Bucket-sort(A)
 	let B[0..n-1] be a new array